sankkaly/learning-git/README.md

 This is me learning Git and creating pull request

-it't been amazing so far!!!
+it's been amazing so far!!!